You'll see both folders and projects in the next generation of Wdesk. In this guide, you'll learn what to use when and how to use them.

 Rolling forward files:

-Use the project created from the transition to roll forward documents.
+Use the folder created from the transition to roll forward documents.
 Do not create a new project.

-Rename the project created from the transition so it's easy to find, such as Primary Roll-Forward Project or Quarterly Roll-Forward Project.
+Rename the folder created from the transition so it's easy to find, such as Primary Roll-Forward Folder or Quarterly Roll-Forward Folder.

-If you created additional next generation files that you want to include when rolling forward, add them to the project you are using to roll forward files.
+If you created additional next generation files that you want to include when rolling forward, add them to the folder you are using to roll forward files.

 We are working to improve how you organize and manage Wdesk files.
 Check out our Community for what's new.
 Have some comments?
 Send us your feedback.